UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 LED Lightbulb10W< $0.01

-Money-Saver: Upgrading to ENERGY STAR-certified appliances can significantly reduce these wattage numbers, lowering your hourly operating costs over the life of the machine.
+💸 Money-Saver: Upgrading your older, inefficient devices to ENERGY STAR-certified appliances can significantly reduce these baseline wattage numbers, lowering your hourly operating costs over the entire lifespan of the machine.

 A person uses a tablet to view energy data, with icons showing actions like unplugging devices, monitoring appliances, and adjusting thermostats to save money.